gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

-- Allow access to prebuilt libraries in another project?
 - Allow these to be set as toolchain specific linker args (ie -l and -L) as well.
 - Sources of prebuilt libs
 - Dependencies of prebuilt libs